 Often, antique jewellery is described as ‘gold-cased’.
 The jewellery described as being gold-cased are Georgian and Victorian pieces such as seals, fobs, watches and small pendants.
 So what does the term mean?
 Gold-cased is another term for rolled gold, a long lasting form of plating.
 The process for rolled gold was invented in Birmingham in 1785 and was to be further developed in Birmingham over the next decades.
 It required a thick sheet of gold to be soldered to a thick sheet of brass.
 The ratio of the thickness of the two sheets would vary from 1:10 to 1:100.
 The double sheet was then rolled out to a thin sheet.
 The sheet lent itself to being punched and engraved and was very hard-wearing and durable.
 Sometimes the base used is of silver with the gold sheet placed on top.
 This is also called gold-cased.

 Rolled gold or gold-cased is not the same as gold plate jewellery.
 Gold plating was invented in the 1840s and involved a process by which gold (or silver) was deposited on a metal base using electric current.
-It is a less durable process than gold plating with a thinner coating of gold.
+It is a less durable process than rolled gold or gold casing, with a thinner coating of gold.
 Another plating process developed in the US was called ‘gold-filled’ and it involved a metal sheet being placed between two sheets of gold.
 It usually contains more gold than gold-cased or rolled gold items.

 Trade description legislation required that a seller of jeweller must state if the item was made of rolled gold.
 Originally, the Commerce (Trade Descriptions ) Act 1905 (Cth), now significantly amended and applying to imported goods, contained the following definition in s 3: